 The first shipment of Canadian wheat, under a 2,500,000 ton grain import programme, has arrived in India.

-The first shipment of Canadian wheat, under a 2,500,000 ton grain import programme, has arrived in India.
+Background: The first shipment of Canadian wheat, under a 2,500,000 ton grain import programme, has arrived in India.
 The S.S.
 Patagonia docked at Bombay on Sunday (February 4) carrying 15,500 tons.

 India is suffering its worst drought for 10 years and has spent about GBP95,000,000 on wheat, milo and sorghum from Canada, the United States and Argentina.
 This will be delivered over the next 12 months.

 Further imports are likely if India's winter crop does not come up to expectations.
 Fourteen states have been hit by the drought.